franciscoperez10/franciscoperez10/README.md

   </a>
 </p>

-Open to collaborations, innovative teams, and projects where software delivers real business impact.
-Explore my pinned repos for what’s next!
+Open to collaborations, innovative teams, and projects where software delivers real business impact.<br> Explore my pinned repos for what’s next!<br>

 Thanks for stopping by!